cedarbdd/cedar/README.markdown

 ### Finding Slow-Running Tests

-Set the `CEDAR_REPORT_SLOW_TESTS` environment vairables to have cedar identify and prints out the slowest `N` (10 by default) tests in your suite, and the slowest `N` top-level groups.
+Set the `CEDAR_REPORT_SLOW_TESTS` environment vairables to have Cedar identify and prints out the slowest `N` (10 by default) tests in your suite, and the slowest `N` top-level groups.
 These top-level groups typically have a one to one correspondence with your spec files allowing you to easily identify the slowest running slow files.
 You can change `N` by setting the `CEDAR_TOP_N_SLOW_TESTS` env variable.

+### Faster Failure Reporting

+Set the `CEDAR_REPORT_FAILURES_IMMEDIATELY` environment variable to have Cedar print failure details before finishing running all tests.

 ### JUnit XML Reporting